Group Spike and Slab Variational Bayes: Introduction

 However, a serious drawback of these methods is that most use Markov Chain Monte Carlo (MCMC) to sample from the posterior \citep{Raman2009, Xu2015, Chen2016}.
-In general, MCMC approaches are known to be computationally expensive when there are a large number of variables, and within the group setting they can result in poor mixing when group sizes are large \citep{Chen2016}.
-To circumvent these issues, some authors proposed computing MAP estimates \citep{Kyung2010, Bai2020d}, by relaxing the form of the prior, replacing the multivariate Dirac mass with a continuous distribution concentrated at zero \citep{Rockova2018}.
+In general, MCMC approaches are known to be computationally expensive when there are a large number of variables, and often exhibit poor mixing and slow convergence.
+To circumvent these issues, some authors proposed computing MAP estimates \citep{Kyung2010, Bai2020}, by relaxing the form of the prior, replacing the multivariate Dirac mass with a continuous distribution concentrated at zero \citep{Rockova2018}.
 Although these algorithms are fast to compute, they come at the sacrifice of interpretability, as posterior inclusion probabilities no longer guarantee the coefficient is zero but rather concentrated at zero.
 Beyond this, these algorithms only return a point estimate for $\beta$ and therefore do not provide uncertainty quantification -- a task at the heart of Bayesian inference.

 To bridge the gap between scalability and uncertainty quantification several authors have turned to variational inference (VI).
-An approach to inference wherein the posterior distribution is approximated by a tractable family of distributions known as the variational family (see \cite{Zhang2019a} for a review).
+An approach to inference wherein the posterior distribution is approximated by a tractable family of distributions known as the variational family (see \cite{Zhang2019} for a review).
 In the context of high-dimensional Bayesian inference, VI has proven particularly successful, and has been employed in linear regression \citep{Carbonetto2012, Ormerod2017, RS22}, logistic regression \citep{Ray2020} and survival analysis \citep{Komodromos2021} to name a few.
 Within the context of Bayesian group regression, to our knowledge only the Bayesian group LASSO has seen a variational counterpart \citep{Babacan2014}.

 In this manuscript we examine the variational Bayes (VB) posterior arising from the group spike-and-slab prior with multivariate double exponential slab and Dirac spike, referring to our method as Group Spike-and-slab Variational Bayes (GSVB).
 We provide scalable variational approximations to three common classes of generalized linear models: the Gaussian with identity link function, Binomial with logistic link function, and Poisson with exponential link function.
 We outline a general scheme for computing the variational posterior via co-ordinate ascent variational inference.
 We further show that for specific cases, the variational family can be re-parameterized to allow for more efficient updates.